AntelopeIO/antler-proj/docs/usecases.md

 edited by and advanced user, and text compares (e.g. via github PRs) make sense.

-Typically, the file is named `project.yaml`, though a more windows friendly `.yml` file is supported and the user can directly call out any file (e.g. `silly_project_name.txt`) as the project file.
+Project file name is `project.yaml`, `.yml` file extension is also supported.
+Also user can directly call out any file (e.g. `silly_project_name.txt`) as the project file.